owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 * SLES 12, 12 SP1
 * openSUSE 13.2, Leap 42.1

-owncloud packages with dependencies are available for the following Linux distributions:
+ownCloud packages with dependencies are available for the following Linux distributions:

 * Ubuntu 14.04, 16.04
 * Debian 8